Google Drive

 To connect to Google Drive with DCM...

-Drag the Input Data or Output Data tool from the tool palette to the canvas and select it.
+Drag the Input Data or Output Data tool from the tool palette to the canvas, and select it.

-Select Set Up Connection.
+Select Set Up a Connection.

-In the DCM window, select Data Sources.
+In the Data connections window, select Data Sources.

-Find Google Drive and select Alteryx One Connector ( also called Unified Connector).
+Find Google Drive and select Quick Connect.

 The Connections window opens.